Tadukoo/tadukoo.github.io/_posts/2017-01-01-a-whole-new-year-a-dazzling-time-ill-try.md

 series: "TBP"
 index: 6
 categories: blog
+tags:
+- Beliefs
+- Christian
-tags: [beliefs, Christian, Tadukoo Bible Project]
+- Tadukoo Bible Project
 comment_issue_id: 23
 ---
 Just like <a href="{{ site.baseurl }}{% post_url 2016-01-01-new-year-new-plans %}">last year</a>, I have new plans with the coming of the New Year.
 This year,